 Hex Tank Build

 This is about the new output type named alert.
-You can set the output up to Yellow, Orange Red alert.
+You can set the output up for Yellow, Orange or Red alert.
 If there is that type of alert or greater it will be active.
 So Yellow alert will come on for Yellow, Orange or Red alerts, Orange alert will Come on for Orange or Red alerts and Red alert will only come on for a Red alert.
 Below are three screenshots of the setting for the three alert outputs I setup.
 I do not have an output device set to these since I will be sharing them with another purpose.
-My wife has some ornaments on display that has lights.
+My wife has some ornaments on display that have lights.
 I already use the Hydros to turn them on in the afternoon and off at nights.
 So I decided I would use them.
 More on that later.
 These outputs are fairly simple to setup since there are not a lot of settings.
-It has been suggested to and the depends on settings to these so you could use a push button once setup to turn off the output.
-Turning it off also will silence the lights and sound if that alert types is set for sound at the controllers and not just the output it controls.
+It has been suggested to add the depends on settings to these so you could use a push button once setup to turn off the output.
+Turning it off also will silence the lights and sound if that alert type is set for sound at the controllers and not just the output it controls.
 So you can use it to silence the alarm on the controller even without an assigned output device.
 I checked it out and it did work.
 I now have 10 controllers and they are very loud when the audible alert goes off even with 5 in the garage and the rest in the tank stand with the doors closed.

 DB957A98-4190-4454-AE98-F7780546F466.png